spiffe/tornjak/docs/quickstart/README.md

 Selector         : k8s_sat:cluster:demo-cluster
 ```

-And finally we create a registration workload for the workload, specifying the workload's SPIFFE ID:
+And we create a registration workload for the workload, specifying the workload's SPIFFE ID:

 ```
 kubectl exec -n spire -c spire-server spire-server-0 -- \